naysareo/naysareo/README.md

 <h2>About Me 🧑‍💻</h2>

 <p>Hello!
-I'm <strong>Naysayer</strong>, a 19 year old developer passionate about being a member of the global Python community. 🌍</p>
+I'm <strong>Naysayer</strong>, a 19 year old Python developer who is always trying to get better.
+I do so by learning and practicing a lot.
+Python is awesome and always helpful, so getting merged actively into its community is something I enjoy. 🌍</p>

 <h3>A Little About Me:</h3>
 <ul>